ankushgupta0511/Djnango-app-5th-Sem-Project/README.md

 # Djnango-app-5th-Sem-Project

-before starting add model folder and .env file into root directory!!
+before starting add model folder and .env file into root directory!! you can get this model folder into google drive